mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-tests.rst

 Outcome: Verify that the write succeeded or failed depending on existing driver behavior with respect to the starting topology.

-Monitors sleep at least minHeartbeatFreqencyMS between checks
+Monitors sleep at least minHeartbeatFrequencyMS between checks
 -------------------------------------------------------------

 This test will be used to ensure monitors sleep for an appropriate amount of